 - Application Information

 - MBA 690 Strategic Implementation

-The physical demands of the program include city walking and hiking on uneven surfaces for several hours at a time.
+Physical Requirements: The physical demands of the program include city walking and hiking on uneven surfaces for several hours at a time.
 Student applicants with allergies, mobility concerns and other health- or ability-related concerns must reach out directly to Harlaxton College for more information: firstname.lastname@example.org

 Students participating in this program can choose to take one or both courses offered at undergraduate and graduate level.

 CBAD 478 Q Strategic Management.
-(3) (Prereq: A grade of ‘C’ or better in CBAD 301, CBAD 350, CBAD 363, and CBAD 373) This course focuses on how firms can create and sustain competitive advantage through strategic fit between the firm and its external environment.
+(3 credits).
+(Prereq: grade of C or better in CBAD 301, CBAD 350, CBAD 363 and CBAD 373).
+This course focuses on how firms can create and sustain competitive advantage through strategic fit between the firm and its external environment.
 Particular attention will be paid to integrating the functional areas of the firm to engender a general management perspective.

 Instructor: Nick Rhew

-MBA 690 Strategic Implementation.
+MBA 690 Global Strategy.
 (3 credits).
-(Prerequisite MBA 620 and MBA 631).
+(Prereq: MBA 620 and MBA 631).
 Develops a multiple stakeholder approach to the organizational change efforts directed toward the implementation of strategic goals in the context of defined strategies.
 The course utilizes project-based and experiential approaches to engage critical reflection in the context of real and simulated environments.

 Instructor: Nick Rhew